DFKI-SignLanguage/VideoProcessingTools/README.md

 * [MediaPipe](https://mediapipe.dev) -- to extract body and face landmarks
 * [MTCNN](https://github.com/ipazc/mtcnn) -- to extract face bounds
-* [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) -- for full body 3D landmarks extraction
 * [kkroening ffmpeg python](https://kkroening.github.io/ffmpeg-python/) -- to en/decode videos
 * ... more to come

 ## Installation

-Clone the repository and setup a python environment for it (Tested with v3.7).
+Clone the repository and setup a python environment for it (Tested with v3.11).

 ```sh
 python3 -m venv p3env-videotools